TimHopg/obsidian/Philosophers.md

 Fsanitize thread shows this.
 ### Mutex
 Short for Mutual Exclusion is a lock that allows us to regulate data access and prevent data races.
+Mutexes are used to protect a shared resource
 #### Declaring Mutexes
 `pthread_mutex_t mutex;`